s-j-pearce/SDLC/README.md

 #### Advantages:
 * Highly disiplined model where each phase is completed one at a time.
 * Works best for smaller projects where the requirements are well understood.
-* The model is east and simple to understand and use.
+* The model is easy and simple to understand and use.
 * The model is easy to manage due to the review process after each phase.
 #### Disadvantages:
 * Not very good for complex and object-oriented projects.